Unity-Billal-mesloub/multicontact-api/README.md

   point3_t m_dL_final;
 ```

-It also store centroidal trajectories, represented with objects from the [NDCurves](https://github.com/loco-3d/ndcurves) library:
+It also store centroidal trajectories, represented with objects.

 ```c